ironboy/lia-presentation/auto-document/base.md

 * We **do** use our own export/import system (a thin layer on top of ES6) - the **_export** setter is a bit magical and publishes functions and objects as globals.
 Don't worry be happy - it's a bit like Java Packages - you can reach everything without having to use import/export in *every* file!
 * *Only* comment things that are really hard to get even if you know JS!
 * *Always* move things that you feel might be *settings/options* to *make/__settings.js*.
 And in *__settings.js* comment what the setting actually does!
 * *And:* End your lines with ";".
 It's not that hard - most JS coders do it.
-All Java and C# do too.
+All Java and C# coders do so too.
+(Birds do it - even educated fleas do it...)